 After those first 15 minutes roasting at 425°F / 220°C, you’ll remove the cauliflower florets from the oven and add some seasonings.

-Return the florets to the oven and roast for another 15-20 minutes, or until they’re crisping and turning golden at the edges.
+Give everything a stir, then return the florets to the oven and roast for another 15-20 minutes.

-I know that this is a simple recipe, but it’s the sort of recipe you might be glad to have one night when you’re tired, you haven’t had time to pick up fresh produce, and you know that your meal would be even better with a savory, nutritious vegetable side.
+This is the sort of recipe you might be glad to have one night when you’re tired, you haven’t had time to pick up fresh produce, and you know that your meal lacks a veggie.

-I hope the roasted frozen cauliflower florets will come to your rescue then, just as they’ve come to my rescue many times over.
-Enjoy!
+I hope the florets will come to your rescue then, just as they’ve come to my rescue many times over!

 xo